ChickenClient/LauncherProfileMaker/README.md

-# LauncherProfileMaker
+# Launcher Profile Maker
-A C# Program to automatically add Chicken Client to the Minecraft Launcher
+A C# program designed for Chicken Client to make the installation process easier for users.
+We're trying to make the installation process of our client as simple as possible!
+&copy; 2020-2024 Chicken Client.
+All rights reserved.